Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 representation of "d.HH:mm:ss".
 "HH:mm:ss" is required, but "d" is optional, if specified.
 If not specified, the default is 15 minutes.
 This should not be specified (and is ignored) for `autoscale` enabled pools.
-* (optional) `max_tasks_per_node` is the maximum number of concurrent tasks that can be running at any one time on a compute node.
-This defaults to a value of 1 if not specified.
-The maximum value for the property that Azure Batch will accept is `4 x <# cores per compute node>`.
-For instance, for a `STANDARD_F2` instance, because the virtual machine has 2 cores, the maximum allowable value for this property would be `8`.
+* (optional) `task_slots_per_node` is the maximum number of concurrent task slots configured for a single compute node.
+This defaults to a value of `1` if not specified.
+The maximum value for the property that Azure Batch will accept is `4 x <# vCPUs per compute node>` or `256`.
+For instance, for a `STANDARD_D2_V3` instance, because the virtual machine has 2 vCPUs, the maximum allowable value for this property would be `8`.
-* (optional) `node_fill_type` is the task scheduling compute node fill type policy to apply. `pack`, which is the default, attempts to pack the maximum number of tasks on a node (controlled through `max_tasks_per_node` before scheduling tasks to another node). `spread` will schedule tasks evenly across compute nodes before packing.
+* (optional) `node_fill_type` is the task scheduling compute node fill type policy to apply. `pack`, which is the default, attempts to pack the maximum number of tasks on a node (controlled through `task_slots_per_node` before scheduling tasks to another node). `spread` will schedule tasks evenly across compute nodes before packing.
 * (optional) `autoscale` designates the autoscale settings for the pool.
 If